 One day during Lent.
 It might be worth emphasising to the young people that there are 40 days in Lent not including Sundays and, through their efforts, they will be giving one of those days to the people of Ukraine.
+In the past we have found that some students want to do more, so it may we worth suggesting that they do this challenge once a week in Lent or for more than one day.

 It's useful to acknowledge that some people will find it difficult.
-St John Paul II said, "Prayer linked to sacrifice is the most powerful force in the world", so they should be encouraged that their prayers and sacrifices are real and will make a difference.
+St John Paul II said, the world", so they should be encouraged that their prayers and sacrifices are real and will make a difference.
 If a whole school were to take on this challenge, including staff members, it might be worth organising a rota (please contact us for a grid for form classes).
-Consider organising a Mass or liturgy for Ukraine or regular prayer sessions.
+Please consider organising a Mass or liturgy for Ukraine or regular prayer sessions.
 Please do keep touch with ACN and contact your local community fundraiser (details below) so that we can develop further links with your group and, with your permission, post about your efforts on our social media platforms.